 Kylie Fitzpatrick is the author of four historical novels, published by Weidenfeld & Nicholson and Head of Zeus.
-She has been a manuscript and script editor for over ten years in the UK, the US, and Australia.
+She has been a manuscript and script editor for over ten years in the UK, the US, and Australia, and has worked with authors such as Jake Woodhouse on his Inspector Rydell series, Suellen Dainty, Jenny McVeigh, Jack Woolf and Claire Kendall.
 She has worked for the BBC and has a PhD in Creative Writing from Bath Spa University where she is a lecturer.
 Kylie has been an editor and mentor with Cornerstones since 2009.

 Gary GibsonGary Gibson has been writing science fiction professionally for over a decade, including the bestselling Stealing Light that gave birth to several sequels.
 He’s been editing for nearly as long, and has run workshops and taught classes focused on science fiction as well as acting as a publisher under the title Brain in a Jar Books.